 First: Integrative Industrial Partnership for Sustainable Economic Development

-In May 2022, the Integrative Industrial Partnership for Sustainable Economic Development was launched between the UAE, Egypt, and Jordan, a partnership to which the Kingdom of Bahrain later joined.
-This partnership involves investment in five industrial sectors, shared by these countries, in order to promote economic development, industrial integration, and the integration of value chains among them.
+The Integrative Industrial Partnership for Sustainable Economic Development was launched in May between the UAE, Egypt, and Jordan.
+The Kingdom of Bahrain joined in July.
+This partnership involves investment in five industrial sectors to promote economic development, industrial integration, and the integration of value chains among these countries.

-The strategic objectives of this partnership are: to pursue sustainability-based growth, achieve guaranteed and resilient supply chains, develop world-class competitive industries, promote value-added manufacturing sectors, promote the growth and integration of value chains, and trade between the four countries.
+Its strategic objective is to pursue sustainability in economic growth, build guaranteed and resilient supply chains, develop world-class competitive industries, promote value-added manufacturing sectors, nurture the growth and integration of value chains, and boost trade among the countries.

-This partnership is heavily relied upon in order to achieve domestic development goals in the coming years, especially with the great assets that the partnership countries possess, whether at the human, economic, or strategic-geographical levels.
+This partnership is heavily relied upon to achieve domestic development goals in the coming years utilizing and strengthening the great assets these countries possess at the human, economic, and strategic-geographical levels.

 Second: The Tripartite Coordination between Egypt, Jordan, and Iraq

-Since 2019, the tripartite coordination mechanism between Egypt, Jordan, and Iraq was launched, with the three countries holding several meetings at the summit level in Amman, Cairo, and Baghdad.
-Reports pointed out to the most prominent features of this coordination, or this tripartite project, which are: the contribution of Jordanian and Egyptian companies to the reconstruction of Iraq, as well as the supply of electricity to Iraq by the two countries, in exchange for the latter's supply with oil, to employ the benefit of the Egyptian ability of refining oil, and export it to Europe.
-While Jordan will use its geographical location as a transit area for most of these projects.
+Since 2019, the tripartite coordination mechanism between Egypt, Jordan, and Iraq was launched, with the three countries holding several summit-level meetings in Amman, Cairo, and Baghdad.
+The most prominent result of their coordination is the contribution of Jordanian and Egyptian companies to the reconstruction of Iraq and its electricity needs in exchange for Iraqi oil.
+In addition, Jordan will use its geographical location as a transit area for most of these projects.

-As a result of many reasons, the most important of which is the decline of the Middle East as a priority to the U.S. strategic calculations, the world's preoccupation with the developments of the Ukraine crisis-which seems to be long-lasting, as well as the ongoing transformations in the region in general and the Arab region in particular.
-There is a trend that was formed for some time to rehabilitate self-reliance, in promoting security and national interests, from three perspectives:
+As a result of many reasons—the most important of which are the decline of the Middle East as a priority in U.S. strategic calculations, the world's preoccupation with the developments of the long-running Ukraine crisis, and the ongoing transformations in the region in general and the Arab region in particular—a trend was formed to rehabilitate self-reliance in promoting security and national interests based on three premises.

-The first premise: is that the challenges, posed in the region, are high and impossible for a single State to face, regardless its capabilities and abilities, rather, every state needs a collective action or coordination.
+First, the challenges posed in the region are high and impossible for a single country to face, regardless its capabilities and abilities.
+Solutions required collective action and coordination.

-The third premise: one of the lessons, learned from the Ukrainian crisis, which all countries in the world have realized, is the need to strengthen self-reliance with, regard to the elements comprehensive sense of national security.
-The slogans of interdependence and freedom of trade in the world, did not prevent countries from stopping exporting some of their strategic goods such, as wheat, when they saw that they needed them at home, nor did they prevent the threat to global supply chains, the matter that exposed energy and food security, in many countries of the world, including countries in the Arabic region, to a real risk.
+Third, one of the lessons learned from the Ukrainian crisis is the need to strengthen self-reliance regarding national security.
+The Slogans of interdependence and freedom of world trade did not prevent countries from stopping the exportation strategic goods such as wheat when they were needed at home nor did they prevent the threat to global supply chains that exposed a real risk to energy and food security in many countries of the world, including in the Arabic region.

-That is why many countries in the world, including the consultative meeting countries in El- Alamein, began to move towards expanding the area of self-sufficiency in terms of key commodities, as well as strengthening economic and trade cooperation in vital sectors, with each other.
+Those are but three reason why many countries, including those meeting in El-Alamein, began to move towards expanding self-sufficiency in terms of key commodities, as well as strengthening economic and trade cooperation in vital sectors with one other.

 Enhancing the Joint Arab Action

-Over the course of many years, the system of joint Arab action lost its influence and effectiveness for many reasons that cannot be mentioned.
-But there are many reasons that prompted action to activate this system, and pump new blood into it.
-The most important of which are the crises that have been worsening in the region for years, which have become a source of real danger to everyone, at a time when the experience of the past decades proved that international or foreign solutions are useless to the Arab states.
-In addition, the Arab states' crises no longer receive much global attention, except through some routine positions and statements.
+Over many years, the system of joint Arab action lost its influence and effectiveness.
+What prompted action to reactivate this system and pump new blood into it are the crises that have been worsening in the region for years.
+They have become a source of real danger to everyone at a time when the experience of the past decades has proven that international or foreign solutions are useless to the Arab nations.
+In addition, their crises no longer receive much global attention.

-Hence, the awareness began to expand on the need to find Arab solutions to their own crises. we find Arab moves that contradict the positions of major countries towards some crises, including the Syrian crisis, in which the positions of Egypt, Jordan, Iraq, and the United Arab Emirates -in particular- regarding opening up to Syria, and supporting its return to the Arab League, despite the public American opposition to this idea.
+Hence, the Arab awareness began to expand on the need to find Arab solutions to their own crises.
+Some Arab decisions contradict the positions of major countries.
+For instance, Egypt, Jordan, Iraq, and the United Arab Emirates, in particular, are opening up to Syria and supporting its return to the Arab League despite U.S. opposition.

 Saudi Arabia and Algeria Question

-As for Saudi Arabia, it has no different orientations than the ones announced at the Consultative Meeting.
-KSA has close relations with the countries that attended the Meeting, including Iraq, which capital Baghdad sponsored talks between Riyadh and Tehran for some time.
-Riyadh's main focus, during the current period, is the Iranian nuclear file, which is a top priority for it.
-The Saudi position on some files has not yet fully crystallized, for example: the position on Israel and the future of the relationship with Iran.
-This means that KSA may take some time for positions and attitudes to take shape definitively, and then Saudi Arabia will engage in this Arab movement at a later stage.
+As for Saudi Arabia, it has no different orientations from the ones announced at the meeting in El-Alamein.
+Indeed, KSA has close relations with the countries that attended, including Iraq, which has sponsored talks between Riyadh and Tehran.
+Riyadh's main focus and top priority today is the Iranian nuclear issue.
+Since its position on other issues have not yet fully crystallized—for example, its future relationship with Iran and Israel—KSA may take some time before eventually joining this Arab movement.

-As for Algeria, its absence may be related to the disputes in positions with Egypt on the Libyan file, as well as the tensions between it and Morocco, which remarkably intensified during the recent period.
-Therefore, Algeria's invitation to attend this meeting may have angered Rabat, at a time when the attendees sought to strengthen Arab cohesion.
+Algeria absence may indeed be related to disputes it has with Egypt regarding Libya, as well as tensions between it and Morocco, which have intensified rather remarkably during the recent period.
+Therefore, inviting Algeria to attend this meeting may have angered Rabat at a time when the attendees sought to strengthen Arab cohesion.

 Economy and Development Priority

-Perhaps the most important feature of the cooperative framework, among the countries that participated in El-Alamein Consultative Meeting, is the high priority this framework gives to the cooperation in the economic and development fields, may be more than in the political fields.
-This approach benefits from the pitfalls of the experience of joint Arab action during the past decades, which focused on politics and ignored the economy; it did not succeed in becoming successful, unlike the experience of the European Union countries, when they began their economic partnerships, and succeeded in achieving their goals.
+Perhaps the most important feature of the cooperative framework among the countries that participated in El-Alamein meeting is the high priority it gives over politics to the mutual cooperation in economic and development fields.
+This approach benefits from the wisdom learned from the pitfalls of previous joint Arab action that focused on politics and ignored the economy, which did not succeed unlike the experience of the European Union countries when they began their economic partnerships and succeeded in achieving their goals.

-Moreover, these states face many challenges in terms of food, energy, and other security issues.
-These states have visions and strategies in this regard, that depend on their own capacities, as well as cooperation and partnerships with the countries of the region.
+These countries face many challenges in terms of food, energy, and security issues.
+They have visions and strategies that depend on their own capacities, as well as cooperation and partnerships with other countries of the region.
 Therefore, Egypt, Jordan, the United Arab Emirates, Bahrain, and Iraq can provide a model for the Arab region in the field of economic cooperation and integration, especially regarding financial and human resources, expertise, and trade lines.

-As noted earlier, the Ukraine crisis has underscored the paramount importance of strengthening integration and cooperation among neighboring countries to achieve their interests, in a world where all slogans of interdependence, freedom of trade, and others have declined.
+As noted earlier, the Ukraine crisis has underscored the paramount importance of strengthening integration and cooperation among neighboring countries to achieve their interests in a world where slogans of interdependence and freedom of trade are in decline.

-In conclusion, it can be said that the Consultative Meeting in El-Alamein, despite the scarcity of information nominated about it, was of a great importance at the level of timing and contents.
-Therefore, such Meeting will have its aftermath with regard to the tracks of joint Arab action during the coming period.
+In conclusion, it can be said that the meeting in El-Alamein, despite the scarcity of information coming forth from it, was of great importance in both timing and content.
+It is hoped that the meeting will greatly influence and inspire the tracks of joint Arab action in the near future.

 The opinions expressed in this study are those of the author.
 Strategiecs shall bear no responsibility for the views and/or opinion of its author on security, economic, social, and other issues, as they do not necessarily represent the views of the Think Tank.